 Although its origin is uncertain, there are 3 possible theories about its creation.
 The first indicates that the Spanish began to process the maguey in copper stills upon discovering the maguey.
 Another version depicts that during the 16th century, the Filipinos who arrived in the western ports started to use their skills to make aguardiente with agave.

-There is also the notion that the distillation process of mezcal was developed in Mesoamerica during the pre-Hispanic period following several investigations indicating the activity of this practice between 1,500 and 1,000 B.C.
+e is also the notion that the distillation process of mezcal was developed in Mesoamerica during the pre-Hispanic period following several investigations indicating the activity of this practice between 1,500 and 1,000 B.C.

 Preparation